Sorry we couldn't find any matches for

 The obvious trigger for a cash-out refinance is borrowing more than your existing loan balance; however, consolidating debt that was not obtained as part of the original purchase is also considered a cash-out refinance.
 This includes second mortgages or Home Equity Line of Credits opened after you purchased the property.

-What is the best loan program available?
+What is the most effective loan program available?

-• How long do you plan on owning the property?
+- How long do you plan on owning the property?
 If you have a long term outlook, then you may want to consider a more secure loan such as a 30, 20 or 15 year fixed program.

-• Are you currently able to maximize your retirement contributions and do you have enough emergency reserves in case something unexpected occurs?
+- Are you currently able to maximize your retirement contributions and do you have enough emergency reserves in case something unexpected occurs?
 If you did not answer yes to both of these questions, then you should consider staying away from a 15 year fixed loan.
 You would be better off taking a lower payment with a longer amortization period and putting your monthly savings into your retirement account or building up your emergency fund.
 You do not want to pay off the majority of your loan and have a lot of equity only to risk having a financial setback that puts you at risk of the bank taking over your property.

-• Do you expect your income to increase significantly over the next few years?
+- Do you expect your income to increase significantly over the next few years?
 If so, you may want to look at loan options that offer lower initial monthly payments.
 This does not mean assuming a risky mortgage that can cause future problems down the line, such as balloon loans or pay option ARMs.

 There are many other questions to consider.
 If you are unsure of which program is right for you, one of our loan specialists will be able to assist you in making your decision.